 Research supports that children who are raised bilingual benefit immensely in various aspects: cognitive, adaptive and social.
 When my daughter was born, we tried to speak Urdu with her at home but we soon realized that the reason she wasn’t picking up the language as we expected was because my husband and I were talking to each other in English!
 There was also a dearth of quality Urdu content for children.
 As she started preschool, her vocabulary increased exponentially in English.
 She is also an extremely social child, so English is an essential means for her to communicate.
 I soon realized that I didn’t have to put in much effort for her English language skills but her Urdu desperately needed rescuing.

 We now use fun ways to learn Urdu at home through songs, conversations and activities.
-I share all that on my blog to help other families who are on the same bilingual journey as us.
+They are all on my blog to help other families who are on the same bilingual journey as us and share our Urdu story.

 I come from a family where books, language and the written word were always celebrated.
 My great-grandfather Agha Shair Qizilbash was the first to do a poetic translation of the Quran in Urdu.
 (My sister maintains a lovely blog about his work).
 My maternal grandfather owned a bookstore in Rawalpindi after he was done with the airforce.
 His book store was frequented by poets, authors and great minds of his time like Faiz Ahmed Faiz.
 My great aunt Sahab Qizilbash was a renowned author and BBC broadcaster.
 She was friends with the likes of Madam Noor Jehan, Faiz Ahmed Faiz and Lata Mangeshkar.
 She did a couple of PTV dramas just because she was friends with Haseena Moin – she was cool like that!
 Do you remember her as the loving, literary grandma from Kohar?
 My maternal grandmother nani translated books from English to Urdu and still recites Marsiya.
 My paternal grandmother dadi was a natural story teller.
 My memories are rich with her stories beautifully enhanced by lovely urdu quotes.
 She always had one for the right occasion.

 We have all always written.
 First for printed newspapers and now for electronic media.
 Writing is therapeutic, writing is fun.
 So why don’t I write in Urdu you ask?
-Because I never really did, but I mostly think in Urdu.
-So that’s how my bilingual mind works: Think in Urdu and write in English.
-Urdu is a very rich language and I need to improve my skills immensely before I can write in it.
-Till then I love reading and speaking Urdu.
+Actually I have started to and you can read a lot of the Urdu poems I write for children here.
 I hope I can give back a little bit to the language through this blog and most importantly pass it on as lovingly to the next generation as it was handed to me.